 CPR/First Aid - We provide the public with Community CPR & First Aid.
 The ongoing need from town business, community groups, organizations, and the general public for CPR and First Aid classes has been a large part of our life saving education.
-During the year we held 9 classes and trained about 48 people in these important life safety courses.
-These classes are delivered at little to no cost to businesses, organizations, community groups, and general public from Westminster.
+During the year we held 16 classes and trained about 93 people in these important life safety courses.
+These classes are delivered at little to no cost other than the cost of cards to businesses, organizations, community groups, and general public from Westminster.